CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 ![quantity_sold_by_employee_id_and_discount_level.png](mod3_project_charts/quantity_sold_by_employee_id_and_discount_level.png)

 There are noticeable differences between employees at each discount level.
 We ran a one-way ANOVA to test for a significant effect of employee ID on quantity of items per order.
 With a p-value of .01, we rejected the null hyothesis.
 Employees sell a significnatly different amount of discounted items.
-After running a Turkey-Test, we discovered employee 2 sold significantly more discounted items than employees 6 and 8.
+After running a Tukey-Test, we discovered employee 2 sold significantly more discounted items than employees 6 and 8.
 Furthermore, we ran a two-way ANOVA to test for an effect of employee ID and discount level on quantity of items per order.
 With a p-value of .04, we were able to conclude that there is a significant interaction between these two variables.
 With further post hoc testing, we were able to discover several employee-discount pairs had significant interactions with each other.

 ### Are certain types of items more likely to be discounted?